splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 1. Log in to the AWS Management Console, and open :guilabel:`Amazon VPC service` within the specific region where you intend to set up AWS PrivateLink.
 If you have a VPC peering configuration, keep in mind the destination region of VPC peering.

-2. On the left navigation pane, select :guilabel:`PrivateLink and Lattice`.

-3. Select :guilabel:`PrivateLink and Lattice > Endpoints`, and select endpoint services that use NLBs and GWLBs.
+2. On the left navigation pane, select :guilabel:`PrivateLink and Lattice > Endpoints`, and select endpoint services that use NLBs and GWLBs.

+3. Enable PrivateLink:

+  * Same region connectivity:

-4. Enter and verify the service name based on the AWS region where you're configuring the VPC endpoint.
-Identify the appropriate service name using the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.
+    1. Enter and verify the service name based on the AWS region where you're configuring the VPC endpoint.

-5. Select the VPC in which you want to create the endpoint.
+    2. Identify the appropriate service name using the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.

+  * Cross-region connectivity:

+    1. Sepcify service name from the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.
+    2. Enable Cross Region endpoint checkbox and select the AWS region of the above selected service.

+4. Ensure the service name is accurate by selecting :strong:`Verify Service`.

+  * If you see the "Service name verified" message, proceed with :ref:`aws-privatelink-step3`.

+  * If you see the "Service name could not be verified" error message, your account ID is not yet allowed for the given service name.
+Reach out to Splunk Customer Support to check the status of your request from :ref:`aws-privatelink-step1`.

-6. Select the subnet or subnets within the VPC where the endpoint will reside.
+5. Select the subnet or subnets within the VPC where the endpoint will reside.
 Make sure to select the subnets from the appropriate availability zones.

-7. Set the IP address type to ``IPv4``.
+6. Set the IP address type to ``IPv4``.

-8. Specify the security group controlling traffic for the endpoint.
+7. Specify the security group controlling traffic for the endpoint.
 Set the outbound rule to HTTPS protocol and the ``443`` port.

   The following image shows the security options for AWS PrivateLink: